 Nick said his diabetes forced him to adopt a healthy and active lifestyle.
 Jonas' girlfriend, Miss Universe 2012 Olivia Culpo, is also a fitness fanatic.

-Jonas said he follows a low-carb diet to keep his blood sugar stable. "[I eat] a lot of lean protein, and I’ve cut out most carbs," he told Men's Fitness.
+Jonas follows a low-carb Paleo-style diet to keep his blood sugar stable. "[I eat] a lot of lean protein, and I’ve cut out most carbs," he told Men's Fitness.
 Jonas said rigorous exercise impacts his blood sugar, so he has to be mindful to monitor his blood sugar throughout the day.

 "When I work out, my blood sugar goes up," he said.
 "But then about an hour and a half later it drops down low.
 So, post-workout I would have to not only have protein to rebuild muscle but also carbs to sustain my blood sugar.
 So when I cut a lot of carbs out of my diet, I had to be conscious of that."

 Jonas isn't the only celebrity who has diabetes.
 Actress Halle Berry, who was diagnosed with type 1 diabetes in 1989, follows a low-carb, sugar-free diet for diabetics that features non-starchy vegetables and high-quality proteins.